cha87de/clouds-exercises/ex-4/lesson-terraform.md

 ## Task: Deploy Mediawiki with Terraform

-Download and extract the `terraform-bwcloud.zip` file from Moodle to your workstation, where you installed terraform.
+Download and extract the `terraform.zip` file from Moodle to your workstation, where you installed terraform.
 The extracted folder will be named `working directory` in the following.
-It contains several terraform files and bash scripts, which are necessary to deploy mediawiki on bwcloud.
+It contains several terraform files and bash scripts, which are necessary to deploy mediawiki on OpenStack.

-Before you can deploy the mediawiki with terraform, please change your bwcloud username and tenant.
+Before you can deploy the mediawiki with terraform, please change your OpenStack username and tenant.
 In the working directory, edit the file `provider.tf` and change `xyz12` to your user id.
-Look up the name of your ssh key pair in bwcloud (via Access & Security, Key Pairs), edit the file `instances.tf` and replace the existing name in the field `key_pair` with your ssh key name.
+Look up the name of your ssh key pair in OpenStack (via Access & Security, Key Pairs), edit the file `instances.tf` and replace the existing name in the field `key_pair` with your ssh key name.
 If you are comfortable with writing your password in the password field, you can start right away.
 But there's a more secure way for your password (tested with linux bash):